 The details of the proceeds of the Issue are set forth in the following table:

-( Sr. No. Description Amount 1.
-Gross Proceeds of the Issue Up to ₹3,000 million 2. (less) Issue Related Expenses Up to ₹70.50 million 3.
-Net Proceeds (i.e., Gross Proceeds less Issue related Up to ₹2,929.50 million expenses)
+Sr. No. Description Amount

+1. Gross Proceeds of the Issue Up to ₹2,000 million

+2. (less) Issue Related Expenses [•]

+3. Net Proceeds (i.e., Gross Proceeds less Issue related [•]

+expenses)